perimenopausal woman in her early 40s

 4. Mood Swings

 Mood swings are a common experience during perimenopause, often linked to fluctuations in estrogen and progesterone.
 These hormonal changes can affect neurotransmitters like serotonin, which helps regulate mood and emotions.
 When estrogen dips, serotonin levels may drop, leading to feelings of irritability, anger, low mood, or anxiety.
 Women with a history of depression may feel particularly sensitive to these hormonal shifts.
+Women with a history of major depressive disorder are particularly vulnerable to developing depressive symptoms during perimenopause.

 5. Fatigue